BRENHINES/100-Days-Of-Code/Day001-Simple_Calculator/Docs/README.md

 to make addition, substraction, division, multiplication, integer division, and power.

+## What do i used ?

+I used some topics, to help me accomplish it :

+- The while statement
+- The mathematics operators
+- The conditions Statement
+- The function declaration

 ## Installation :

 To install the program , you can use :